Lolabird/odin-css-exercises/README.md

+# Lolabird Note
+Get the original exercises [here](https://github.com/TheOdinProject/css-exercises).
+They do updates all the time so what currently exists here, does not necessarily reflect the current state of these exercises.
+Also, if you're going through the Odin Project, currently, please try the exercises yourself before taking a look at mine.
+Otherwise Enjoy!

 # CSS Exercises

 These exercises consist of a series of CSS-related tasks intended to complement the HTML and CSS content on The Odin Project (TOP).
 They should only be completed when instructed during the course of the curriculum.